pkoppstein/jm/README.md

      --array
      --bigint_as_string | --recode
      --count | --limit=LIMIT
-     --pointer=JSONPOINTER
+     --pointer=JSONPOINTER *
      --version

+The --tag option precludes the --array, --keys, and -s options.

 JSONPOINTER defaults to ''.

-The --tag option precludes the --array, --keys, and -s options.
+* Several pointers may be specified by repeating the --pointer option.
 ```

 For details, simply invoke the script with the --help option, or